Professors

 Week 8

-Discussion: Covering/remembering War: A correspondent recalls reporting from Vietnam
+Discussion: Covering/remembering War: A correspondent recalls reporting from Vietnam.

-Lecture: From Civil Rights to Armalites, the Northern Ireland ‘Troubles’.
+Lecture/review: From Civil Rights to Armalites, the Northern Ireland ‘Troubles’.

 Week 9